TheRealRafael00/Cwabs/README.md

 📄 License

 This project is licensed under the MIT License.
-You are free to use, distribute, and modify with proper credit.
+Feel free to use, distribute, and modify it with proper attribution.

 ---